 If there is evidence that the Strategy's outcomes are not being achieved, the Health and Wellbeing Board will hold commissioners and providers to account.
-This may be in a formal Board meeting, particularly if it concerns Sheffield City Council, NHS Sheffield Clinical Commissioning Group and NHS England.
+This may be in a formal Health and Wellbeing Board meeting, particularly if it concerns Sheffield City Council, NHS Sheffield Clinical Commissioning Group and NHS England.

 The Health and Wellbeing Board also advocates a strong role for the city's scrutiny committees.
-If required, the Board will suggest issues for scrutiny committees to investigate.
-However, the Board will not play a detailed role in the management of specific contracts.
-This will be done by the organisations represented on the Board.
+If required, the Health and Wellbeing Board will report issues for scrutiny committees to investigate.
+However, the Health and Wellbeing Board will not play a detailed role in the management of specific contracts.